DRAGON QUEST Smash/Grow vocation system lead image

 Should I pick a vocation before I understand my weapons?

-No. The current source set points the other way around.
-Start from the weapon lane and party role that already look real on your account, then use vocation choice to reinforce that plan.
+No. Start from the weapon lane and party role that already look real on your account, then use vocation choice to reinforce that plan.

 Does this guide replace the vocation tier list?